LucaPaterlini/demoMicroservices/README.md

 ### cpu 1

-First Request to cache, this first test is usefull to understand how much time does it takes in case the call is not already cached, as it becouse immediatly clear its completely depended from the latency on the third party api.
+First Request to cache, this first test is useful to understand how much time does it takes in case the call is not already cached, as you can see looking at the first test its clear that its completely depended from the latency on the third party api.

-I have set the ram at 500m without swap becouse I have not seen improvements after this size, If the size its to tight the http-cache and the os will compete for the ram access slowing the instance.

 #### not cached 1 cpu block endpoint
 ```